-The Ten Most Important Things to Look For in a Marriage Counselor and Retreat
+The Twelve Most Important Things to Look For

 by Jay S. Lindsay, Ph.D.